VasiliAnoshin/Trivia/backend/README.md

 #### GET /questions
 - Genreal:
   - Return a list of questions, number of total questions, current category,categories.
   - Result are paginated in group of 10.
 Include a request argument to choose page number, starting from 1
+  - Request Argument: page
 - Sample:
   - Sample: ``` curl localhost:5000/questions ```
 ```